 Within the green open spaces of Grace Farms in New Canaan, Connecticut stands the new arts and community center, the River, which finally opened its doors to the public today.
-The Grace Farms Foundation selected SANAA to design the building in 2010, not long after Kazuyo Sejima and Ryue Nishizawa...
+The Grace Farms Foundation selected SANAA to design the building in 2010, not long before Kazuyo Sejima and Ryue Nishizawa...

 [Botany professor Paloma Cariñanos] found it surprising that the design of these green spaces thought about landscaping, climate, and fashion criteria, but didn't think about pollen problems.

 [She] says that in the future, urban green spaces 'will become 'comfort islands' inside 'urban heat islands.''...Cariñanos and her team stress that their research is a tool for planning and prevention.
 They hope that other cities will be able to use their methods to prevent high allergen levels. — phys.org

 You can read more of Cariñanos' team's research in the Journal of Environmental Quality.More on Archinect:Welcome to the jungle: Sou Fujimoto lectures on applying natural infrastructure to urban designDelhi’s air pollution is worse than Beijing's.
 A new app measures the air quality in real...

 Called Lysningen or ‘The Clearing’, it has been designed by the Bergen-based architects 3RW. [...]

 “It is actually much better than I had thought,.”
 [Jørgen Watne Frydnes, the general manager of Utøya,] said.
 “The frame around the woods and the silence of nature, makes it feel like a well.” — thelocal.no